 Develop a detailed communication strategy to manage stakeholder expectations and maintain trust during recovery efforts.

-Regulatory changes can have a profound impact on pharmaceutical companies, affecting their product lines, market strategies, and compliance costs.
-A BIA in this scenario would focus on identifying which regulatory changes are likely to have the most significant impact.
+Regulatory changes can have a profound effect on pharmaceutical companies, affecting their product lines, market strategies, and compliance costs.
+A BIA in this scenario would focus on identifying which regulatory changes are most likely to have the greatest impact.

 Regulatory landscape analysis:

-Identify upcoming regulations that could impact operations, product development, or market access.
+Identify upcoming regulations that could affect operations, product development, or market access.

 Assess the scope and timeline of regulatory changes to prioritize compliance efforts.